Bikes · Resale guide

 |---|---|---|

-Remember, prices can also vary slightly based on specific colour variants or if any official accessories were installed.
+Note that prices can adjust slightly based on the specific variant (e.g., different colour options or any special editions, if applicable) and any aftermarket accessories.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Hero Mavrick 440 in 2026